 Lifetime Membership

 Open Path Collective charges a one-time $65 lifetime membership fee, which helps cover administrative and hosting costs while supporting the growth of their therapist network.
-As a nonprofit, this fee plays a crucial role in sustaining their services.
+As a nonprofit, this fee plays a crucial role in sustaining Open Path’s services.

 With your lifetime membership, you not only gain access to affordable psychotherapy but also enjoy exclusive member benefits, including:

-- Discounts from partner companies offering resources for personal wellness.
+- Discounts from partner companies offering resources for personal wellness, including Moodfit, Shakti Mats, New Harbinger Publications, The Gottman Institute.

 - A free library of mental health videos from therapists on a variety of topics, including beginning therapy, trauma, and grief.

 - Free access to Open Path’s online wellness education courses, which include 19 courses on a variety of topics such as Anger Management, Communication Skills, Relationships 101, and Parenting.
-Certificates of completion are an additional cost and depend on the number of credits you take.
+Many of these courses fulfill court requirements, and certificates of completion can be purchased additional cost.

 Open Path therapy begins by searching for a therapist in your area.
-Their directory offers a variety of filters—such as in-person or online sessions, specialties, and treatment modalities—making it easy to find a provider that fits your needs.
-Once you’ve chosen a therapist, you’ll need to become an Open Path member by paying a one-time $65 membership fee, which also grants access to additional wellness benefits.
+Their directory offers a variety of filters, such as in-person or online sessions, specialties, and treatment modalities, making it easy to find a provider who fits your needs.
+Once you’ve chosen a therapist, you’ll need to become an Open Path member by paying a one-time $65 membership fee, which also grants you access to additional wellness benefits.

 Open Path’s online wellness education courses are designed to equip individuals with practical tools to enhance their overall well-being.
-Covering a wide range of topics—including stress, burnout, anger management, financial wellness, co-parenting, and relationships—these courses use evidence-based approaches and tested outcome measures, blending educational content with mindfulness practices to build psychological resilience.
+Covering a wide range of topics like stress, burnout, anger management, financial wellness, co-parenting, and relationships, these courses use evidence-based approaches and tested outcome measures, blending educational content with mindfulness practices to build psychological resilience.

 For clinicians and practitioners, access to these wellness courses is available for a standalone fee of $79.
 If you’re a client using Open Path therapy, your one-time $65 lifetime membership includes access to all online courses at no additional cost.